Sylvia is dedicated and passionate about inspiring and empowering you to cook and eat well using fresh local seasonal produce.

 Sylvia’s journey is unique.
 She has a rich European family heritage enhanced through travel with professional and personal multi-cultural culinary experiences.
 She has extensive hospitality experience.
 Mentored, trained and cooked with well known chefs in Adelaide and overseas.

 Sylvia gradually left her corporate career to fulfil her dreams.
 In July 1995 she was offered the role of Sous Chef at Antonio Carluccio’s London Neal Street Restaurant.
 At the same time another opportunity presented itself.
 A difficult decision had to be made.
 Sylvia chose to work together as a couple with her husband to co-manage and cook at the boutique hotel and restaurant, The Peacock Inn, Chelsworth, Suffolk in the English countryside.
-It was a leap of faith for them both.
+It was a leap of faith.
 The Peacock Inn became a very successful restaurant.
 Inspired by the rural region, Sylvia created beautifully simple dishes for their eclectic daily ‘blackboard’ menus using fresh local seasonal produce and conducted cooking classes between services.

 Sylvia has lived, worked, travelled and experienced different cultural and culinary influences in many countries including United Kingdom, Europe, North Africa, South and North East Asia.
 On their return to Australia, Sylvia became Chef at the famed and highly popular Ruby’s Café in the cosmopolitan East End district of Adelaide.